franciscoengenheiro/concurrent-problem-sets/README.md

         - the `value` is already null, since it was closed, and as such, `IllegalStateException` is thrown.
     - **retry-path**
         - the `value` is not closed, so this thread tries to decrement the usage counter if possible, and if it is, returns immediately.
-        - while trying to decrement the usage counter, the threads see that the counter is zero, indicating that some other thread closed the resource, this thread throws `IllegalStateException`.
+        - while trying to decrement the usage counter, if the threads see that the counter reached zero, indicating that some other thread closed the resource, this thread throws `IllegalStateException`.
         - if the thread that decrements the usage counter sees the counter reaching zero, the thread closes the resource and sets the `value` to null.

 ### LockFreeCompletionCombinator